DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_64_eps-mac.md

 In the config.cfg-file, create a new line and give the wallet a name.
 If you are using a 2 of 3 multi-sig, type `2` (required-signatures) after the name.
 Then paste cosigner 1s key.
 Go back to Electrum, copy the key for cosigner 2 and paste after cosigner 1s key (on the same row) and go back to Electrum and copy and paste the key for cosigner 3.
 Your row should look like this (but with your 3 keys):

 ```
-my_multisig_wallet = 2 xpub661MyMwA... xpub6AMQ6ZPNa6... xpub6A2po6ffdf...
+my_multisig_wallet = 2 Zpub661MyMwA...
+Zpub6AMQ6ZPNa6...
+Zpub6A2po6ffdf...
 ```

 You can change the name “my_multisig_wallet” if you like.

 *Note:* This is storing your master public keys in cleartext on your computer.
-A malicious actor could get hold of this and from that derive all of your bitcoin addresses (your funds are not at risk because of this).
+Anyone that gets hold of this information could derive all of your bitcoin addresses (your funds aren't at risk because of this but they'll be able to see your full balance).

 #### Single wallet